 Myron Fottler questioned the high rates of employees accepting the four-day workweek.
 Let’s understand Fottler’s problems with a 4-day workweek by taking an example of his study.

-After a trial period, employees were given the chance to Reject or Accept a 4-day workweek.
+After a trial period, employees were given the chance to Reject or Accept a four-day workweek.
 This is where employee acceptance dropped.
 Only 56% of employees voted to continue the program after 6 months of adoption.
 These ringing disadvantages of a 4-day workweek are not addressed in the plethora of articles that favour the movement.

 5) Fewer working hours may be possible without a four-day week